Descriptive Alt Text

 About the presenter

 My name is Cliff Bohm.
-I’m a 7th year PhD student working with Chris Adami.
-Although at the time of this tutorial I will be a PostDoc working for Emily Dolson.
-I work on various topics in ALIFE, and have used Information Theory both to understand the operation of evolved digital cognitions as well as to quantify ecology.
-I’m currently working on a formal definition of emergence based on information theory.
+I recently received my PhD, working with Chris Adami, and have begun a postdoctoral position with Emily Dolson.
+I work on various topics in ALIFE and have used Information Theory both to understand the operation of evolved digital cognitions and to quantify ecology.
+I’m currently working on an alternative to Partial Information Theory (which I will cover in the tutorial) and a formal definition of emergence based on information theory.

-Some papers with relevent content that will be covered
+Some papers with relevant content that will be covered

 Contact